 Ms. Schorsch is the Program Director of the Classical Voice Program and Musical Theatre Program at the Chicago College of Performing Arts at Roosevelt University, where she is also an Artist Faculty member.
 Not one to be confined by genre, she is on both Classical and Musical Theatre voice faculties, and she taught and directed for the holistic summer program, Up North Vocal Institute for eight seasons.
 She is a frequent master class teacher, and has taught extensively across the U.S. and the U.K. at institutions such as University of Colorado-Boulder, Wheaton College, University of Chicago, Southern Methodist University, Loyola University, the Source Song Festival in Minneapolis, Royal College of Music and Drama in Cardiff, Wales and the Royal Academy of Dramatic Art (RADA) in London.

 A devoted educator of American music, Ms. Schorsch co-founded the American Music Institute--a summer intensive program at the Chicago College of Performing Arts--with colleagues in Jazz & Contemporary music and Musicology.
-She is a frequent lecturer and presenter on teaching and performing American music, and her research on the Disney vocal style was published in American Music' s edition on 'Music and Sound in Disney Media'.
+She is a frequent lecturer and presenter on teaching and performing American music across styles, and her research on the Disney vocal style was published in American Music' s edition on 'Music and Sound in Disney Media'.

 She received a Bachelors in Music in Vocal Performance from Roosevelt University and a Masters with Distinction in Applied and Professional Ethics from the University of Leeds, where she researched and wrote on ethics in the performing arts and arts education.